-Most people know that dogs shouldn’t eat chocolate, but what about cats?
+Most people know that dogs shouldn’t, but can cats eat chocolate?
 As picky eaters, cats are far less likely than dogs to seek out your chocolate stash, but some will find their way into a chocolaty treat or may even be fed one by an unwitting owner.
 The short answer is no, cats should never eat chocolate.
 But why not?
 And what happens if they do?
 For the answers, let’s delve a little deeper with the help of the folks at PetMD.

 The Intoxicating Nature of Chocolate